 Add a tilde (~) in front of the letter that you want to use as an accelerator.
 For example, to select the Send submenu command by pressing S (after opening the File menu using Alt+F), enter ~Send.
 This changes it from the default d.

+Note